Most first-time swimming pool owners don’t put much thought into its depth.

 How To Choose The Best Pool Bottom For Family Use?

-A family pool is essentially multi-purpose since you’d want to use it for different games and activities to make for a fun swimming day.
+A family pool is essentially multi-purpose since you’d want to use it for different games and activities for a fun swimming day.
 Hence, it should be able to accommodate adults and kids alike, even if they aren’t pro swimmers.
 And here are a few options that may well fit the bill.

 1. 20 Metres (Flat Bottom)